laradagata/l4project/README.md

-# Guidance
-This is a suggested template for a project.
-You can modify it as you please, but but remember to keep:

-* a timelog, updated regularly in the `timelog.md` format;
-* all source under version control;
-* data well organised and with appropriate ethical approval (for human subject data);

-Here's an overview of the structure as it stands:
+# Measuring QUIC performance: An analysis of security, connection establishment, and data transfer for QUIC with comparison to TCP

+This project aims to take various measurements of Internet connections by running a bash script which queries the top 1000 websites using both QUIC and TCP, and collects the header information of all packets across these connections.
+The script is run from different locations in order to investigate how the speed of QUIC connections depends on the physical location from which a request is being made.
+Finally, the data collected is examined to compare the security and speed of connections between TCP and QUIC.

+This repository contains the following files and directories:

-* `timelog.md` The time log for your project.
+* `timelog.md` An exact time log for the time spent on this project during the academic year.
-* `plan.md` A skeleton week-by-week plan for the project.
+* `plan.md` A week-by-week plan for the project.
-* `data/` data you acquire during the project
+* `data/` Data acquired by running measurements over QUIC and TCP.
-* `src/` source code for your project
+* `src/` Source code for the project, containing the packet capture script.
-* `status_report/` the status report submitted in December
+* `status_report/` The status report submitted in December.
-* `meetings/` Records of the meetings you have during the project.
+* `meetings/` Notes taken during the meetings with the supervisor, and the meeting minutes.
-* `dissertation/` source and for your project dissertation
+* `dissertation/` The dissertation.
-* `presentation/` your presentation
+* `presentation/` The presentation.

-* Make sure you add a `.gitignore` or similar for your VCS for the tools you are using!
-* Add any appropriate continuous integration (e.g. Travis CI) in this directory.

-* Remove this `readme.md` file from any repository and replace it with something more appropriate!

-## Important
-* It should be easy to rebuild and run your project and your dissertation
-        * Include clear instructions in the relevant directories to make this possible